College Major Guides & Resources

 RIASEC Explained: The 6 Interest Codes

-Understand Realistic, Investigative, Artistic, Social, Enterprising, Conventional.
+Realistic, Investigative, Artistic, Social, Enterprising, Conventional — how codes map to majors.

 How to use these articles